Chapter 3

 Build in parts

-Start with phase 1 and execute the implementation plan phase by phase with a clear loop: PRD, PLAN mode, implementation, validation, and report.
+Start with phase 1 and execute the DEV_PLAN.md phase by phase with a clear loop: PRD, PLAN mode, implementation, validation, and commit.

 The loop for each phase

-By this point, you should already have an implementation plan split into phases.
+You already have a DEV_PLAN.md split into phases.
 The goal of this chapter is simple: show the loop you repeat starting with phase 1 and moving phase by phase until the full plan is complete.

 Do not take the whole plan and ask the agent to build everything at once, and do not pick a random phase just because it looks easier.
 You start with phase 1.
-When phase 1 is done with validation and a report, go back to the implementation plan, pick phase 2, and repeat.
-Then phase 3, and so on.
+When phase 1 is done with validation and a commit, go back to DEV_PLAN.md, mark it as DONE, pick phase 2, and repeat.

-1. Open the implementation plan and focus only on phase 1 or the next unfinished phase
+1. Open DEV_PLAN.md and focus only on phase 1 or the next phase with status TODO

 2. Review and refine that phase before execution